Yihetang

-Yihetang (益禾堂 (Yìhétáng)), sometimes stylized as YH.TANG, is a Chinese bubble tea chain known for its baked milk products.
+Yihetang (益禾堂 (Yìhétáng)), sometimes stylized as YH.TANG, is a Chinese bubble tea chain offering baked milk products.
 It was founded in 2012.
-As of 2024 the company had over 8000 franchises throughout China, with stores also in Vietnam, Thailand, and Malaysia.
+As of 2024 the company has over 8000 franchises throughout China, with locations in Vietnam, Thailand, and Malaysia.

 Products

 Yihetang is known for milk teas prepared using caramelized baked milk.
 According to Supermarket News, Yihetang and Mixue Ice Cream & Tea "dominate" the "fresh-made tea drink" segment in Southern China.

 Organization

 Yihetang is a tea beverage brand under Wuhan Yihuiyin Technology Co., Ltd., founded in 2012.
 Yihetang mainly operates in a franchise mode.
 In 2013, Yihetang opened up chain franchise.
 In April 2018, Wuhan Yihuiyin Technology Co., Ltd. was established.

 History and growth

 Hu Jihong (also translated as Hu Ji Hong) opened a beverage store called Changyingang in 2006.
 In 2012, Wuhan Yihuiyin Technology Co., Ltd. officially established Yihetang brand.
 In 2017, Yihetang had more than 1,000 stores in China, covering more than 100 cities in 26 provincial regions.
 By 2019 Yihetang had 4000 stores.

 In 2021, Yihetang underwent its sixth comprehensive upgrade, with Olympic champion Lv Xiaojun becoming a spokesperson.
 By 2022 it had over 5000 franchises.

 By 2024, the number of contracted stores in China had surpassed 8,000 with locations opened in other countries in Southeast Asia, including Vietnam, Thailand, and Malaysia.